DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have formulated DefSLAM, the first deformable SLAM able to process monocular sequences.
 We have proposed to split the computation of DefSLAM in two parallel threads.
 The deformation tracking thread is devoted to estimating the camera pose and the deformation of the scene, it is based on SfT.
 SfT needs a prior of the geometry of the scene encoded in the template.
-When exploring new zones, we have proposed to estimate new templates to cover the new areas.
+When exploring new zones, our method estimates new templates to cover new areas.
 Our second thread, the deformation mapping, is devoted to periodically re-estimating the template to better adapt it to the currently observed scene.
+Both SfT and NRSfM model the cameras as perspective, hence the system is able to handle close-ups typical in scene exploration where perspective effects are prevalent.

 Our experiments confirm that the proposed method is able to handle real exploratory trajectories of a deforming scene.
-Compared with a rigid SLAM, DefSLAM is not only able to cover wider areas of the scene, but also to produce more accurate scene estimates in deformable sequences.
+Direct comparison with other systems is not possible, we have focused the comparison with the rigid monocular ORBSLAM after its re-tuning to handle non-rigid scenes.
+This comparison proves that DefSLAM is able to robustly initialize from monocular sequences, continuously adapt the map to the scene deformation, and producing accurate scene estimates.

-We have also shown in our experiments that the system is able to handle endoscopy images.
+We have also shown in preliminary experiments that the system is able to handle medical endoscopy images.
 The next step will be its adaptation for medical imagery to handle all kinds of challenges not taken into account in the present work, \textit{i.e.} uneven illumination, poor visual texture, non-isometric deformations or ultra close-up shots exploring the endoluminal cavities.

-Another future work is to develop other mapping tools such as relocalization or loop closure to further boost robust performance.
+Another future work is to develop a full fledged mapping system including multiple maps, relocalization, loop closure or long term place recognition to achieve robust performance for extended periods of time or multiple moving and deforming bodies.